endigo9740/endigo-design/README.md

 ## About the Project

 This project is the portfolio website for Chris Simmons.
-It features both modes:
+It features two display modes:

 1. An interactive game-like experience.
 This works similar to 2D top-down perspective RPG games like Zelda or Pokemon.
 2. A traditional website with standard navigation.
 Works exactly as you might imagine.